-Described by The Times as a musician ‘simply superb regarding commitment, musicianship and technical command’ polish violinist Marta Kowalczyk is one of the most regarded and versatile artists of her generation.
+Described by The Times as a musician ‘simply superb regarding commitment, musicianship and technical command’ 26 years old violinist Marta Kowalczyk is one of the most regarded and versatile artists of her generation.

 Recent appearances include her debut at Wigmore Hall premiering in UK Penderecki’s La Folliafor solo violin, USA tour performing Sibelius and Wieniawski concertos with Opole Philharmonic, solo appearances with Sinfonia Varsovia, Polish National Philharmonic, Kraków Philharmonic Orchestra, Sinfonia Iuventus, the Polish Radio Orchestra, Bucharest Radio Orchestra and Wrocław Philharmonic Orchestra performing Krzysztof Penderecki’s Violin Concerto No.2 ‘Metamorphosen’ under the composer’s direction.

 Ms Kowalczyk is a recipient of the the Royal Philharmonic Society Award, J&A Beare Prize, Grand Prix and two Special Prizes at the Ludwig van Beethoven International Chamber Music Competition in Poland, numerous prizes at international competitions, including the 1st Prize at the International Violin Competition in Bled, Slovenia, 1st Prize at the International Violin Competition in Belgrade, Special Prize at the China International Violin Competition in Qingdao.